Symmetry origin of Baryon Asymmetry, Dark Matter and Neutrino Mass: Model

-Concerning the field content of the model apart from SM fields), fermion sector consists of three RHNs $N_i$, responsible for neutrino mass generation as well as baryogenesis via leptogenesis, and a vector-like singlet fermion $\chi$, which serves as the DM component of the universe.
-Apart, a scalar isosinglet $\phi$ is ideated to connect DM and RHN sectors, which also aid to stabilize the SM Higgs vacuum \cite{Ghosh:2017fmr}.
+As already mentioned, the model aims to address leptogenesis, DM and neutrino mass generation in a correlated way and also aims to be minimal in construct.
+Concerning the field content of the model, apart from SM fields, the fermion sector consists of three RHNs $N_i$, responsible for neutrino mass generation via type-I seesaw as well as baryogenesis via leptogenesis, and a vector-like singlet fermion $\chi$, which serves as the DM component of the universe.
+Apart, a scalar isosinglet $\phi$ is ideated to connect DM and RHN sectors, which also aid to stabilize the EW vacuum \cite{Ghosh:2017fmr}, as elaborated later in section \ref{sec:vacuum_stability}.
 To establish the connection via global LNS, we propose $\phi$ to carry a lepton number $L$ of -2 unit, RHNs carry the same $L$ (+1) as that of SM leptons, while $\chi$ remains neutral.
 To obtain a stable DM, additional discrete $\mathbb{Z}_2$ symmetry is imposed under which $\chi$ transforms as $\chi \to - \chi$, while all other particles remain even.
-The charge assignments of $L$ and $\mathbb{Z}_2$ are shown in Table \ref{tab:charges}.
+The charge assignments under $L$ and $\mathbb{Z}_2$ are shown in Table \ref{tab:charges}.